syseleven/syseleven-exporter/README.md

 # SysEleven Exporter

+> This project is a fork of the original [syseleven-exporter](https://github.com/Staffbase/syseleven-exporter) created by [Staffbase](https://github.com/Staffbase/).

 Export your quota and current usage from the SysEleven API as Prometheus metrics.
 The exporter uses the `https://api.cloud.syseleven.net:5001` API endpoint to get the quota and usage statistics for all SysEleven resources.

 The SysEleven Exporter can be deployed using the [vfm/syseleven-exporter-chart](https://github.com/vfm/syseleven-exporter-chart/) Helm chart.